 While you may be asked to assist in recruiting and selecting a manager, you should explain the role of search firms.
-If the local government chooses not to use a search firm, you may wish to offer to help draft an advertisement for publication in the ICMA Leadership Matters newsletter and on ICMA's online Job Center.
-In addition, refer elected officials to ICMA's Recruitment Guidelines for Selecting a Local Government Administrator (limited physical copies available from ICMA).
-This handbook contains tips on recruiting applicants, interviewing, and selecting the preferred candidate along with other organizations in which to post a job announcement.
+If the local government chooses not to use a search firm, you can help draft an advertisement for publication in the ICMA Leadership Matters newsletter and on ICMA's online Job Center.

-APPENDIX G Key ICMA INITIATIVES/PROGRAMS
+APPENDIX G Key ICMA Initiatives/Programs

-ICMA's programs and services are many and varied and this appendix provides a sampling of particular interest to Senior Advisor activities.
+ICMA's programs and services are many and varied and this appendix provides a sampling of interest to Senior Advisor activities.
 Click on the link (below) to be taken to appropriate sections of the website.
-ICMA's priority areas may be viewed by clicking here and selecting priorities from the menu.
+ICMA's priority areas can be viewed by clicking links below to be taken to relevant sections of the website.